-6.1.
-Cleaning

-Everyday cleaning
+10. Robot Arm Cleaning and Inspection

-You can wipe away any dust/dirt/oil observed on the robot arm using a cloth and one of the following cleaning agents: Water, Isopropyl alcohol, 10% Ethanol alcohol or 10% Naphtha.
+Description The Startup screen contains settings for automatically loading and starting a default program, and for auto-initializing the Robot arm during power up.
+Description Everyday cleaning You can wipe away any dust/dirt/oil observed on the robot arm using a cloth and one of the following cleaning agents: Water, Isopropyl alcohol, 10% Ethanol alcohol or 10% Naphtha.
 In rare cases, very small amounts of grease can be visible from the joint.
 This does not affect the function, use, or lifetime of the joint.

-Additional cleaning

-Due to the added focus on cleaning your robot, UR recommends cleaning with 70% isopropyl alcohol (rubbing alcohol).

-- 1. Wipe the robot with a hard twisted micro fiber cloth and 70% isopropyl alcohol (rubbing alcohol). - 2.
-Let the 70% isopropyl alcohol dwell on the robot for 5 minutes, and then clean the robot using standard cleaning procedure.

-DO NOT USE BLEACH.
+Additional cleaning Due to the added focus on cleaning your robot, UR recommends cleaning with 70% isopropyl alcohol (rubbing alcohol).
+1. Wipe the robot with a hard twisted micro fiber cloth and 70% isopropyl alcohol (rubbing alcohol).
+2. Let the 70% isopropyl alcohol dwell on the robot for 5 minutes, and then clean the robot using standard cleaning procedure.
+DO NOT USE BLEACH .
 Do not use bleach in any diluted cleaning solution.

-6.2.
-Inspection

-6.2.1.
-Robot Arm Inspection Plan

-The table below is a checklist of the type of inspections recommended by Universal Robots.
-Perform inspections regularly, as advised in the list.
-Any listed parts found to be in an unacceptable state must be repaired or replaced.
+Robot Arm Inspection Plan The table below is a checklist of the type of inspections recommended by Universal Robots.
+Perform inspections regularly as advised in the table.
+Any referenced parts

-You can access the Service Manual (http://www.universal-robots.com/support) for more on how to perform inspections.
+found found to be in an unacceptable state must be rectified or replaced.

-Inspection action type Timeframe
+Inspe Inspection action type Timeframe

 Monthly Biannually Annually

-1 Check blue lids V X
+1 Check flat rings V X

-2 Check flat rings V X
+2 Check robot cable V X

-3 Check robot cable V X
+3 Check robot cable connection V X

-4 Check robot cable connection V X
+4 Check Robot Arm mounting bolts F X